Windows 11 Automatic Repair Loop: Safe Recovery Steps

 - Windows restarts before sign-in

-- Automatic Repair appears after a failed update
+- Automatic Repair appears after a failed update or setup attempt

 Common causes